 God uses trials in our lives to bring out the best parts in us ” My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed” (James 1: 2-6).
 Not only that, but God uses trial in our lives to make us passionate about the things that He is passionate about and to show us how to lead those that He has placed in our lives to lead.

 God is in the business of character building, but He can’t create if your heart is unwilling.
 It’s come to this point in this reading where I ask you again if “you are listening?”
 Are you turning aside to notice the thing that God has set ablaze in your life?
-The Significance of the burning bush wasn’t that it was burning but more or so what God uses to get our attention.
-God will use our pain and frustrations to attract us to His calling (I know this sounds backward and possibly a little crazy, hang with me).
+The burning bush’s Significance wasn’t that it was burning but more or so what God uses to get our attention.
+God will use our pain and frustrations to attract us to His calling (I know this sounds backward and possibly a little crazy; hang with me).

 God is looking for the very thing that will be burnable in our lives.
 So, when do we notice the calling or the something that is our “burning bush.”
 For Moses, it was ‘when’ he turned aside to see (see Exodus 3:4).
 It was at the same time that Moses turned to look that God chose to speak to him.
 It is “at the same time” for us as well.
 We have to be the ones to stop trying to avoid what God is attempting to show us in this life and hear the calling and answer to it.